ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 [Diagram source](diagrams/staff-infrastructure-network-services-architecture.drawio)

-##

-This repository depends on the network services infrastructure repository, which builds the underlying base infrastructure with required ECR repository and ECS service definitions to work with this docker image.

 ## Related Repositories

 This repository builds the docker image for SMTP Relay server only.
 Here are some of the other related repositories: